mahnoorwas/week1chat/README.md

-# 🦺 OHS Hazard Assessment & Safety Agent
+🦺 OHS Hazard Assessment & Safety Agent

-This is a **Streamlit web application** that acts as an **AI-powered Occupational Health & Safety (OHS) advisor**.
+This is a Streamlit web application that acts as an AI-powered Occupational Health & Safety (OHS) advisor.
-It leverages **Google’s Gemini API** to assess workplace hazards, provide structured safety recommendations, and offer a conversational **OHS Chat Assistant** for ongoing workplace guidance.
+It leverages Google’s Gemini API to assess workplace hazards, provide structured safety recommendations, and offer a conversational OHS Chat Assistant for ongoing workplace guidance.
-The application also includes a **professional dashboard interface** for quick access to safety insights.
+The application also includes a professional dashboard interface for quick access to safety insights and future extensions (e.g., reports, training modules, and alerts).

----
-## ✨ Features
+✨ Features

-- 📝 **Hazard Assessment Tool**
+📝 Hazard Assessment Tool
-  - Analyze workplace environments and identify potential hazards.
+Analyze workplace environments by entering type, employee count, and hazards.
+AI generates a structured hazard assessment in JSON format.
-  - Classify hazards by category and assign a **risk level** (Low, Medium, High).
+Hazards are classified by category and assigned a risk level (Low, Medium, High).
-  - Generate **actionable safety recommendations** in structured JSON format.
+Provides recommended safety measures for each hazard.

-- 💬 **OHS Chat Assistant**
+💬 OHS Chat Assistant
-  - Ask any **workplace safety-related question**.
+Ask any workplace safety-related question.
-  - Guardrails prevent unrelated topics (e.g., sports, celebrities).
-  - Provides clear, AI-powered occupational safety advice.

-- 🏠 **Dashboard View**
-  - Professional landing page with quick access to:
+Built-in guardrails reject unrelated queries (sports, celebrities, random trivia).
+Delivers practical OHS guidance in an easy-to-read chat format.
+Supports conversation history for contextual replies.

+🏠 Dashboard Interface
+Features a modern and professional dashboard layout.
+Includes sections for:
-    - 📊 Reports
+📊 Reports
-    - 🧑‍🏫 Training
+🧑‍🏫 Training
-    - 🚨 Alerts
+🚨 Alerts

-- 🎨 **Interactive Interface**
+Currently these serve as placeholders for future development, but they provide users with an intuitive interface for quick access to safety insights.

+🎨 Interactive & Modern UI
-  - Built with **Streamlit + custom CSS** for a modern, professional design.
+Built with Streamlit + custom CSS styling.
-  - Chat bubbles for user/assistant messages.
-  - Highlighted hazard boxes for clarity in analysis results.
+Responsive design with cards, hazard boxes, and chat bubbles.

+Intuitive layout for non-technical workplace users.